| |

 that the climate of this whole area was once vastly

-There is no better way to explore Central Australia
+different.
+Getting There There is no better way to explore Central Australia

 then at your own pace.
 As Kings Canyon lies just 3 hours